geoffreylitt/homepage/source/articles/2024-07-29-environments-for-llm-generated-personal-software.html.md

 "Just UI" also makes "remixing" relatively more straightforward.
 A key aspect of these kinds of platforms is blurring the line between being a "user" and a "programmer": if I share a Claude Artifact or a Websim app, anyone using it can trivially try adding on their own further modifications with just a text prompt.
 This kind of playful iteration is easy if there's no shared data and no collaboration; if you have multiple users or data from past versions, these kinds of iterations become less straightforward to manage.

-Still, despite all the cool things people are managing to do within this architecture, there are some severe limitations to how far you can get with just a UI.
+Still, despite all the cool things people are managing to do within this architecture, **there are some severe limitations to how far you can get with just a UI**.
 Think of most of the apps you use today: even something as simple as a todo list requires storage at minimum, and often collaboration as well.

-### Level 2: Siloed Apps
+### Level 2: Siloed Cloud Apps

+At this point the next move should be fairly obvious: build tools that let users prompt their way to "full-stack" tools that include persistence and collaboration.
+And indeed, various providers are exploring exactly this.

+[Val.Town](https://val.town), a simple online JavaScript IDE and hosting platform, recently launched [Townie](https://x.com/stevekrouse/status/1820122839447650660), an AI assistant for creating websites that can use ValTown's backend capabilities for things like data storage.
+[Replit](https://replit.com/), an online IDE + hosting platform with support for many languages, has also launched a bunch of AI features that make it easier to spin up a full-stack site on their infrastructure.

+There are also companies getting here from more of a "no-code" perspective than a developer focus: companies like [Glide](https://x.com/amirbolous/status/1458573998372053001) and [Airtable](https://blog.airtable.com/airtable-cobuilder-launch/) are exploring AI environments help people build new business tools on top of their existing products.

+Supporting data storage and collaboration obviously unlocks a whole bunch of new use cases: everything from project management software to multiplayer games.
+But it's worth noting that **AI-generated full stack apps each store their own siloed data, with no shared data**:

 ![](/images/article_images/llm-eup-2/siloed-apps.jpeg)

-- level 2
-	- add a DB, collaboration, "a backend"
-	- eg: valtown, replit
-		- show Townie
-	- pros
-		- you get "real apps" that can do more stuff - like a collaborative website
-	- cons
-		- state is complicated, ops are complicated
-		- fragmented apps
-		- worse than cloud saas
-			- more apps! explosion of individual apps
-			- AI needs shared context
-	- discussion
-		- i expect this will be a near-term plateau
+This architecture basically looks like the familiar status quo.
+But **if AI leads to a larger number of smaller personal tools, we might expect data silos to become increasingly frustrating to deal with.** For example: if you want to make a little utility for viewing your todo list in a certain way, but it doesn't interoperate at all with your team's project management software, then it's hard to bring it into your workflow.

+There's a second, more subtle problem.
+Many of these new kinds of software tools aren't just *generated via* AI, they also *use* AI—and AI tools benefit hugely from broader context on a problem or a project.
+Tools with siloed data make this context hard to gather up—every bit of context needs to be explicitly brought into the tool at the moment of use.

+For example, my text message translation app uses LLMs to do translation within the context of an existing text message thread.
+But because my app doesn't share data with iMessage, I have to laboriously copy-paste text messages into the web UI.
+It'd be much smoother if this interoperability was taken care of for me by a shared data layer.

 ### Level 3: Shared Data

+Imagine that all our apps were just UIs living on top of a shared collaboration and data storage stack—analogous to the role the filesystem used to play as a shared data layer for all your desktop apps, but reimagined for modern collaboration.

 ![](/images/article_images/llm-eup-2/shared-data.jpeg)

+Now, imagine you're hitting limits with a tool you're using.
+What if you could use AI to generate or customize your own alternative tool on the fly?
+Perhaps you just add a specialized button that handles one workflow, perhaps you replace the original tool entirely. **The key is that you're not starting from scratch, you're just tweaking and extending the tools you already had, over your existing data.**

+- Here's a small example of how that might feel; a recent demo from Patchwork..
+	- show "edit the tool"
+	- can edit manually...
+	- or can edit with AI...

+Todo: video

 - level 3
 	- now we're back to... shared data dream!